How Molecular Gastronomy Works

 It's not the goal of molecular gastronomists to reduce cooking to a collection of dry calculations and lifeless formulas.
 Rather inventive cooks are trying to make their creations even tastier, with the help of a new technique or by tweaking an old favorite.
 Let's see how they might transform this traditional meal.

-Here's the basic recipe; you can find detailed instructions on the StarChefs Web site.
-Gather one-and-a-quarter pounds of golden apples, along with some alginate, baking soda, water and calcium chloride.
-Puree the golden apples, freeze for half an hour and then skim off the impurities and strain.
-Next, add the alginate to the apple juice while heating.
-Remove from heat and add the baking soda.
 Now prepare a calcium chloride solution by dissolving calcium chloride in water.
 Finally, use a syringe to add your apple juice mixture to the calcium chloride solution one drop at a time.
 As you do, you should see beads, or "caviar," form.
 Cook for a minute in boiling water, strain and rinse in a cold-water bath.

-For the main course, we're going to have duck à l'orange.
-The classic French recipe directs you to roast the bird in an oven for about two hours.
 Roasting browns the meat and adds flavor through a series of chemical changes known as Maillard reactions.
 These reactions cause sugars and amino acids in the meat to cross-link.
 This, in turn, creates the compounds responsible for the pleasing color and flavor.
-Unfortunately, cooking meat at high temperatures also has some negative effects.
-Most notably, the muscle fibers contract and shorten, forcing out water and making the meat tougher.

-A molecular gastronomist overcomes this by taking advantage of microwave technology.
-When meat is prepared in a microwave, it warms to 212 degrees F (100 degrees C) and remains at that temperature as long as it contains water.
-Microwaving meat is faster and more efficient than roasting, but doesn't produce the beneficial Maillard reactions.
+Microwaving meat is faster and more efficient than roasting but doesn't produce the beneficial Maillard reactions.
 To get the best of both worlds, molecular gastronomists would brown the meat first in a skillet, inject Cointreau (an orange-flavored liqueur) into each piece with a syringe, then finish the cooking in the microwave.

-Homemade vanilla ice cream is last.
-The best ice cream has abundant air bubbles and small ice crystals, which makes the finished product light and smooth.
 Traditionally, you would place your ingredients in an automatic ice cream maker to churn and freeze the mixture.
 Churning folds air into the material and breaks up ice crystals.
 But there's a limit to how cold an average machine can get.
 Most rely on your kitchen freezer, which reaches a temperature of 0 degrees F (-18 degrees C).
-A molecular gastronomist uses a simpler technique: He or she pours liquid nitrogen directly into the ingredients, which will flash freeze the mixture and create extra-small ice crystals that result in the smoothest ice cream possible.

 If you're dying to make this classic dessert in a cutting-edge way, start with a basic recipe, like this one from the Food Network.
-After you've prepared the ice cream mixture, don your safety glasses and gloves and add liquid nitrogen while stirring with a wooden spoon.
+After preparing the ice cream mixture, don your safety glasses and gloves and add liquid nitrogen while stirring with a wooden spoon.
 Stop when the ice cream reaches your desired thickness.

 Becoming a Molecular Gastronomist

-Notable chefs in molecular gastronomy
+Notable chefs in molecular gastronomy.

-Anyone can learn and apply the techniques of molecular gastronomy to basic dishes and preparations.
-If we re-examine one of the pasta-cooking rules we presented in the introduction, you can see how the application of a little science can save time and energy.
-Adding oil to boiling water does not, in fact, prevent pasta from clumping.
 Why?
 Because oil and water don't mix, which means the oil stays on the surface, far from the cooking noodles.
 Instead, add a tablespoon of something acidic, such as vinegar or lemon juice.
 A weak acid inhibits the breakdown of starch and reduces stickiness.

-For many people, this will be the extent of their hands-on involvement with molecular gastronomy.
-But that doesn't mean they won't appreciate the products of molecular gastronomy.
-Luckily, there are several chefs around the world who readily embrace physics and chemistry in the kitchen.
 The accompanying table lists some of the most renowned chefs who apply the principles and techniques of molecular gastronomy.
 But be forewarned: If you decide to visit one of these restaurants, you'll need to make reservations weeks or even months in advance.
-You should also be prepared to pay handsomely -- $200 a head or more -- for the experience.
+You should also be prepared to pay handsomely — $200 a head or more — for the experience.

-If, after dining at one of these molecular gastronomy hotspots, you decide you want to become an avant-garde chef yourself, there are options.
 A few universities are introducing molecular gastronomy programs for postgraduate students.
-For example, the University of Nottingham has partnered with Heston Blumenthal to create a doctoral track.
-The three-year course of study provides a unique blend of science and gastronomy, with ideas and inventions devised in the laboratory being tested and refined at the Fat Duck.
-Several cooking schools are also incorporating molecular gastronomy in their courses.
+And several cooking schools are also incorporating molecular gastronomy in their courses.
 At the French Culinary Institute in New York City, students can learn about sous vide techniques, hydrocolloids and other applications of food and technology.

-Either way, as a student of cooking or as a lover of fine food, molecular gastronomy is sure to open up new vistas -- and awaken your palate to a new definition of delicious.
+Either way, as a student of cooking or as a lover of fine food, molecular gastronomy is sure to open up new vistas — and awaken your palate to a new definition of delicious.

 Lots More Information